On viscosity solutions of path dependent PDEs: Some proofs of the main results

-\begin{rem} {\rm (i) We need the same $L$ in the proof of Theorem \ref{thm-stability}.
-If $u^\e$ is only a viscosity subsolution of PPDE \reff{PPDE} with coefficient $f^\e$, but with possibly different $L_\e$, we are not able to show that $u$ is a viscosity subsolution of PPDE \reff{PPDE} with coefficients \reff{PPDE}.
+thanks to (\ref{tau0}).
+Send $\e\to0$, we obtain $0\ge\frac{c}{2}$, a contradiction. \end{pf*} \begin{rem} (i) We need the same $L$ in the proof of Theorem \ref {thm-stability}.
+If $u^\e$ is only a viscosity subsolution of PPDE (\ref{PPDE}) with coefficient $f^\e$, but with possibly different $L_\e$, we are not able to show that $u$ is a viscosity subsolution of PPDE (\ref{PPDE}) with coefficients (\ref{PPDE}).